-- Modified classroom design and instruction methods to meet the needs of a student with Cystic Fibrosis. - Adapted lessons and assessments for students with IEPs. - Organized a Reading Rewards program. - Invented a class landscaping project that raised funds for new school grounds. - Created and implemented an International Night for students and parents. - Planned field trips to Cahokia Mounds, St. Louis Science Center, the Magic House, Education City Cultural Center, and Education City Hall.
+- Modified classroom design and instruction methods to meet the needs of a student with Cystic Fibrosis. - Adapted lessons and assessments for students with IEPs. - Organized a Reading Rewards program. - Created a landscaping project in class that raised funds for new school grounds. - Created and implemented an International Night for students and parents. - Planned field trips to Cahokia Mounds, St. Louis Science Center, the Magic House, Education City Cultural Center, and Education City Hall.